joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

 ```
 With this, we can make streamlined requests at any place in the frontend! (an obvious example being adding a player to the database once they've registered).
 This is very powerful, and makes calling the API as simple as copying in a line of code.

 A good example of how we used the API in our SPA is in the bar chart.
-The data which the bar chart displays is pulled from the API functions into the component, where it is manipulated and then finally displayed.
+The data which the bar chart displays is pulled from the API functions into the component, where it is manipulated and then finally shown to the user.

 <p align="center">
   <img src="images/barChart.png" width="500"/>